SaeedGhazi/Aviation_DATA_fetch/README.md

 ## shamsi_date
 - returns the shamsi date + day and month text in farsi + GMT add to time
 - also extracts the time form ntp servers : 'pool.ntp.org'

   **e.g : python shamsi_date.py <format/ntp> <date_string/GMT_difference> [GMT_difference]**

   **e.g : python shamsi_date.py "YYMMDDhhmmss" "241212123526" 3.5**

   **e.g : python shamsi_date.py ntp 3.5**

+### merge_notam_lists.py
+- merges the two csv and append to notam_data.csv (if exists , if not creates it).
+- then removes the duplicates but keeps the one that its 'Farsi' column is not empty.